Sajid-developer/learn-spread-and-rest-operator-in-javascript/README.md

-# Learn Spread and Rest operator
+# Learn Spread and Rest Operator
 ✨ All about concept of Spread &amp; Rest operator in JavaScript.